What We Know about Food Allergies

 Food allergies happen when our body’s immune system thinks a protein in that food is a threat.
 It will attack the protein, causing common symptoms such as swelling, itching and wheezing.

-The most common food allergens are wheat, eggs, fish, peanuts, milk, tree nuts, soy, and shellfish.
+The most common food allergens are wheat, eggs, fish, peanuts, milk, tree nuts, soy, shellfish, and sesame.
 According to the Academy of Nutrition and Dietetics, these eight account for 90 percent of food allergy reactions in the United States and about five percent of children are affected.

 Various studies have shown exclusive breastfeeding for the first six months of a child’s life has a positive impact on preventing future food allergies.
 Experts not too long ago suggested keeping breast-fed babies from exposure to peanut protein, hoping to curb the rise in peanut allergies.
 Today, the thinking is exactly the opposite.
 The American Academy of Pediatrics recommends introducing solid foods, including peanut-containing foods, between 4-6 months to help prevent allergies.